CRR Binomial Tree Option Pricing

 $$C_{i,j} = e^{-r\Delta t}\Big[p \cdot V_{i+1,\,j} + (1-p) \cdot V_{i+1,\,j+1}\Big]$$

-Option Value — Max of Both
+Option Value as the Max of Both

 $$V_{i,j} = \max\!\Big(C_{i,j},\;\; E_{i,j}\Big)$$